fangyu3/Blockchain/README.md

-# Learn concept of Blockchain by building one
+# My own simple blockchain

 An app that simulates the transactions of cryptocurrency and how blockchain works